-The Unified School District of De Pere's response to the internal control over compliance findings identified in our audit is described in the accompanying schedule of prior year audit findings and corrective action plan.
-Unified School District of De Pere's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on it.
+The Unified School District of De Pere's response to the internal control over compliance finding identified in our audit is described in the accompanying schedule of prior year audit findings and corrective action plan.
+The Unified School District of De Pere's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on it.

-The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and the State Single Audit Guidelines.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal control over compliance and the results of that testing based on the requirements of the Uniform Guidance and the State Single Audit Guidelines.
 Accordingly, this report is not suitable for any other purpose.